Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

-- source (variable): “camera”, “layer”, “context”, “_” - if a context is not provided, choose one of the highest types of abstractions.
+- source (variable): Camera, Layer, context, “_” - if a context is not provided, choose one of the highest types of abstractions.
 Each camera contains its attributes and a bitmap (screen/window), while each layer contains its attributes and objects;
 - [context_list] (variable vector) - context ids will be used when source is equal to “context” or “_”.
-Each context can have one of these types: “camera”, “layer”, “object”, “text”, "editable_text", "image", "movement", "collision", "particles", "event", "variable", "scrollbar", “pointer”, “value”.
+Each context can have one of these types: val, vec, var, ptr, Camera, Layer, Object, TextField, EditableText, Image, Movement, Collision, Particles, Event, Scrollbar, Primitive.
 Type of the context affects other parameters;
-- [camera_id] (string) - if source is equal to “camera” or provided context is of a camera type, only the camera with this id can be aggregated;
+- [camera_id] (string) - if source is Camera or provided context is of a camera type, only the camera with this id can be aggregated;
-- [layer_id] (string) - if source is equal to “layer” or provided context is of a layer type, only the layer with this id can be aggregated;
+- [layer_id] (string) - if source is Layer or provided context is of a layer type, only the layer with this id can be aggregated;
-- [object_id] (string) - if source is equal to “layer” or provided context is of a layer or object type, only the object with this id can be aggregated;
+- [object_id] (string) - if source is Layer or provided context is of a layer or object type, only the object with this id can be aggregated;
-- [module_type] (string) - if source is equal to “layer”, or provided context contains layers, objects or modules; only the module of this type can be aggregated;
+- [module_type] (string) - if source is Layer, or provided context contains layers, objects or modules; only the module of this type can be aggregated;
-- [module_id] (string) - if source is equal to “layer”, or provided context contains layers, objects or modules; only the module with this id can be aggregated;
+- [module_id] (string) - if source is Layer, or provided context contains layers, objects or modules; only the module with this id can be aggregated;
 - [attribute] (variable) - if provided, aggregate this this attribute from selected entities;
 - [output] (variable).